YaminMahdi/Cafeteria_controlling_system/README.md

 ## Getting Started
-This is my first JAVA Project.
+This is my second JAVA Project with DATABASE.
+The project is made in IntelliJ IDEA with XAMPP [MySQL DATABASE].

 It is all about a Library Management System.